peter-daly/clean_ioc/docs/decorators.md

 ## Manually setting decorated arg

-Clean IoC will try to work out the decorated arg on the decorator based on the arg types.
+Clean IoC will try to work out the decorated arg in the decorator based on the arg type annotations.
 If for any reason that doesn't work you can fallback to setting it explicitly

 Taking our previous message sending example.